-Data wiping is the process of erasing the data from a storage device beyond recovery.
+Summary: Data wiping is the process of erasing the data from a storage device beyond recovery.
 The process involves overwriting the storage device – laptop, desktop, servers, loose drives, SSDs, bulk drives, or mobile devices in an illegible way.
 The procedure makes it impossible to recover data, even after using reliable data recovery software or in-laboratory services.
-So, if you are planning to sell or donate your storage device, perform data wipe on the device using secure data sanitization software to avert data breaches.
+So, if you are planning to sell or donate your storage device, wipe the device using secure data sanitization software to avert data breaches.

-Let’s understand the different types of data-wiping methods:
+Let’s understand the different types of data-wiping methods.

 The data wiping process involves overwriting the device with a stream of unintelligible characters, like 0s and 1s, at all user-addressable locations leading to permanent sanitization of the device beyond recovery.
 The technique is backed by global data overwriting algorithms.
-The most prevalent types of data wiping as defined by various International bodies, like NIST, DoD, includes:
+The most prevalent types of data wiping as defined by various International bodies, like NIST, and DoD, include:

 Another algorithm developed by Peter Gutmann, in 1996, works by overwriting some random values with 35 passes.
 In this kind of data wiping, pseudo values are used for the first and last 4 passes followed by a complex pattern in each pass that lies between the range of 5 to 31.